Taro-Hayashi/e-ink-display-Stand/README.md

 ## 3D Models

 Public 3D model files are in `step/`.
 Use STEP files for editing and dimensional checks, and the 3MF file for slicer import.

-The printable model is also published on MakerWorld: [E-ink Display Stand](https://makerworld.com/ja/models/2952512).

 Plasticity working files live in `plasticity-private/` and are not included in the public repository.